Our board-certified Austin allergists have the knowledge and training to properly diagnose, treat and manage allergies

 For example, when substances enter your system, if you have an allergy to that trigger, your immune system will react to it by producing Immunoglobulin E also as IgE antibodies.
 This causes your cells to release histamine, a chemical, along with other chemical substances.
 This in turn causes allergic reactions and allergy symptoms.
 Our Austin allergists have the specialized training needed to make an accurate diagnosis and an effective treatment plan for all types of allergies in children and adults.

-If the allergen is something you breathe in from the air, your reaction will most likely affect your eyes, nose and lungs.
-If it's something you eat, it most often affects your mouth and or causes skin rashes.
-Food allergies may also cause symptoms in the stomach and intestines, cause asthma-like symptoms, and have been linked to eczema in children.
+When you breathe allergens in from the air, your symptoms usually affect your eyes, nose and lungs.
+If the allergen is something that you eat, you may feel the effects in your mouth or get a skin rash.
+Food allergies can also cause symptoms in the stomach and intestines or asthma-type symptoms, and they have also been linked to eczema in children.

 Our Austin allergists also want patients to know that, left untreated, allergies can cause or worsen asthma or make children susceptible to recurrent sinus infections.
 Treating the underlying allergy often resolves the resulting asthma, and greatly reduces the number of sinus infections requiring antibiotics.

 Anaphylaxis is a serious, life-threatening allergic reaction that usually occurs as a result of reactions to foods, insect stings, medications and latex.
 If you or a family member experience severe breathing difficulty, loss of consciousness or low blood pressure due to exposure to an allergen, seek immediate medical care and call 911.
 This condition can be fatal.

 Our Austin allergists recommend that you see a board-certified specialist when you feel like allergies affect your quality of life.
 You should schedule an appointment if:

 - Allergies are causing other symptoms, such as repeated sinus infections, stuffy nose or difficulty breathing.